splunk/public-o11y-docs/admin/org-metrics.rst

 Access organization metrics
 ---------------------------

-If you’re an admin, you can view some of these metrics in built-in charts on the Organization Overview page.
+If you're an admin, you can view some of these metrics in built-in charts on the Organization Overview page.
 Any user can view these metrics in custom charts.